Summit County Facing Housing Crisis: 'The Definition Of An Emergency'

 The majority of housing in Summit County comprises of short-term rentals and vacation homes.
 Many of which are vacant most of the year.
 While the short-term rental market is a huge boon for the economy, the workforce is the bread and butter.

 “One of the most important things that I would encourage folks to think about is that if you own a house in Summit County, and we know many people in the Front Range do, think about how you use it when you’re not there,” Pogue said.
-“If there are ways we can make it feasible for that property owner to rent long-term, say it’s a three-month rental, say it’s a six-month rental so that you can use it in the winter but not in the summer, you know, think about that because you contribution back to Summit County’s economy in that way is invaluable.”MORE NEWS: JBS Announces 'Significant Progress' After Ransomware Attack, Most Plants Will Resume Operations Wednesday
+“If there are ways we can make it feasible for that property owner to rent long-term, say it’s a three-month rental, say it’s a six-month rental so that you can use it in the winter but not in the summer, you know, think about that because you contribution back to Summit County’s economy in that way is invaluable.”MORE NEWS: Paulette Martinez Identified As The Driver Charged With Crashing Into Headstones At Fort Logan National Cemetery

 If you would like help to fund some of the ideas or volunteer your time, you can reach out to the Summit Foundation for more information.